aarron-lee/SimpleDeckyTDP/README.md

 This plugin builds + ships ryzenadj for TDP control, but will prioritize any pre-installed ryzenadj binary that can be located in your PATH.
 ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.

-Certain devices, such as the Steam Deck, ROG Ally, and Ally X, do not need ryzenadj for TDP control.
+Certain devices, such as the Steam Deck, Legion Go + S, ROG Ally, and Ally X, do not need ryzenadj for TDP control.

 ### Intel (experimental)